BobAnkh/auto-generate-changelog/CONTRIBUTING.md

 >
 > [ ] This is what you plan to do and how you plan to achieve it.

-If this Pull Request fixes a issue, you should use the right format to link it in the description
+If this Pull Request fixes a issue, you should use the right format to link it in the description.
+You can use format like `Resolves: #123` or `Closes: #123` to close that issue when this Pull Request is merged and use format like `Ref: #123` just for reference.

-Besides, please make sure that your Pull Request is not a duplicate to any assigned issue or existing Pull Request.
-Screenshots are needed for changes to html files or css files
+Besides, please make sure that your Pull Request is not a duplicate to any assigned issue or existing Pull Request. **Screenshots** are needed for changes to html files or css files

-It is also recommended to open a **issue** or **draft pull request** to discuss if you want to make feature changes (new feature or optimize existing feature)

-Use `rebase` method or `pull --rebase` method to update your branch so as to make the commit history clean

-The project has configured several automation check tools.
-Please wait a moment after your Pull Request submitted and deal with some issues according to the comments and details of check tools

 ### Language Style